 - The hearing panel may conclude its deliberations and arrive at a sanction at the conclusion of the hearing, or it may, in exceptional cases at the discretion of the Chair, postpone that conclusion for not more than 24 hours.
 Deliberations shall be strictly confidential.
 Members of the panel may not at any time discuss publicly the particulars of the deliberations or facts of the case.
 Any member who violates this provision may be dismissed from the Board by the Chair.

 - A tape recording shall be kept of the hearing.
-This document is an internal record of the College to be made available to the Appeals Board or to the president by the Associate Dean of Students.
+This document is an internal record of the College to be made available to the Appeals Board or to the president by the Director of Community Standards.
 A student preparing an appeal will also be allowed to listen to the tapes, under the supervision of the Dean of Student's designee.

 - A statement of the panel's findings shall be prepared by the Chair and sent to the Dean of Students within 24 hours of the conclusion of deliberations.
-The accused student will receive written notification of the panel's findings by the Associate Dean of Students within 48 hours of the conclusion of deliberations.
+The accused student will receive written notification of the panel's findings by the Director of Community Standards within 48 hours of the conclusion of deliberations.

 - A summary record of the proceedings before the panel shall be kept and a copy of the summary supplied to the accused if requested.